-In 2023, the Company did not receive any transparency declarations disclosing that a notification threshold had been reached (or crossed upward or downward) in accordance with the Law of May 2, 2007 on the disclosure of significant shareholdings in listed companies and the Articles of Association.
+In 2024, the Company received one transparency declaration disclosing that a notification threshold had been reached (or crossed upward or downward) in accordance with the Law of May 2, 2007 on the disclosure of significant shareholdings in listed companies and the Articles of Association.
 All transparency notifications are available on the Company's website https://bpostgroup.com/investors/transparency-declarations.